jrfiedler/stata-dta-in-python/README.md

 You can create `Dta` objects from .dta files or from iterables of Python values.
 You can manipulate `Dta` objects in basic ways (add observations, replace data values, rename data variables etc.), and you can save `Dta` objects to .dta files.

 This package was written and tested using Python 3.3.
 Some parts of this package do not work in Python 2.
-Support for Python 2 might be added at some later date.
+Support for Python 2 might be added at a later date.

-Currently, this package supports .dta file formats 114, 115, and 117 (see [-help dta-](http://www.stata.com/help.cgi?dta)).
+Currently, this package supports .dta file formats 114, 115, and 117.

 Installation